Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 Information: 239.334.7419 or http://www.edisonford.org/

-The Edison and Ford Winter Estates is a great option for a rainy day adventure, and there are always reasons to come back and explore it a second time.
+The Edison and Ford Winter Estates is a great option for a rainy day adventure and there are always reasons to come back and explore it a second time.
+We also have the top 10 Southwest Florida museums you need to visit while you are here.
 There are a variety of different tour options the whole family will love.
 If you’re here during the holiday season, the home and gardens are lit up and more beautiful than ever, especially during sunset.